hannahbee91/nuxbt/README.md

 1. Allows for rebinding keys within the TUI and webapp
 2. Add a touchscreen input option for the webapp to enable input on smartphones
 3. Transition the webapp to a more maintainable React build
-4. ~~Allow for recording macros from direct input within the webapp~~
+4. Allow for recording macros from direct input over the TUI
-5. ~~Allow for replaying recorded input~~
-6. Write a full testing suite
+5. Locally store created macros, allowing for naming and reusing across sessions
+6. Package NUXBT as deb and rpm packages
+7. Create PPA for Ubuntu
+8. Create Flatpak
+9. Add support for Switch 2 controller emulation

 ### Plans that Need More Testing